nathanwinder/react-debugging/README.md

 });
 ```

-- (_Coming Soon_) "Namespaced" debug options enable the same context to be used for a variety of components that may need different debug options.
+- "Namespaced" debug options enable the same context to be used for a variety of components that may need different debug options.

 ```typescript
 const DebugContext = createDebugContext(true, {